dimaMachina/graphql-eslint/packages/plugin/tests/__snapshots__/require-id-when-available.spec.md

     > 1 | { user { id ...UserFields } }
         |             ^ Field \`posts.id\` must be selected when it's available on a type.
-    Include it in your selection set.
+    Include it in your selection set or add to used fragment \`UserFields\`.
 `;